 In general, Yorkies are receptive to other kinds of training, especially if it will bring them attention and praise, like performing cute tricks.

 Speaking of Yorkies performing cute tricks reminds me of an interesting story near and dear to the hearts of my family members that I’d like to share with you.

-During World War II, a tiny female Yorkie, who would later be named Smoky, was found in a foxhole and adopted by a relative of mine named Bill Wynne serving in the U.S. Army Air Corps.
-She became the first therapy dog on record, boosting the morale of troops with tricks that included riding a scooter, walking a tightrope, and spelling her name with cut-out letters.
+During World War II, a tiny female Yorkie, who would later be named Smoky, was found in a foxhole and adopted by a relative of mine named Bill Wynne, serving in the U.S. Army Air Corps.
+She became the first therapy dog on record, boosting the troops’ morale with tricks that included riding a scooter, walking a tightrope, and spelling her name with cut-out letters.

 This amazing Yorkie was awarded eight battle and 12 combat mission stars and survived typhoons and 150 air raids.
 After returning to America with Wynne at the war’s end, Smoky went on to entertain across the country at veterans and children’s hospitals, theaters, and on television programs, doing 42 television shows without repeating a single trick.

 Her popularity was credited with renewing people’s interest in the Yorkie breed, and she is now memorialized in six places throughout the country to honor her dedication to helping people.
 Smoky was very loved by all the people she helped.